-Accessories are available to add further capabilities to your KSV NIMA Dip Coaters.
+Accessories are available for adding further capabilities to your the KSV NIMA Dip Coaters.
 For the complete accessory list, see:

-Biolin Scientific has constructed many custom KSV NIMA dip coaters over the years for customers with specific requirements and may consider any design modifications that you desire.
+Biolin Scientific has constructed many custom KSV NIMA dip coaters over the years for customers with specific requirements and can consider any design modifications you desire.
 Please consult our custom project page for more information on possible customizations.

 KSV NIMA Dip Coaters have been utilized for example in the fabrication of bioceramic nanoparticles, biosensors, implants and hybrid coatings.
 For example, KSV NIMA Dip Coaters have been used to establish a simple yet fast nonthermal coating method to immobilize hydroxyapatite and TiO2 nanoparticles on poly(methyl methacrylate) PMMA (ACS Appl.
 Mater. and Interfaces 2016, 8, 35565-35577).